Chalwk/HALO-SCRIPT-PROJECTS/README.md

 ![Logo](https://i.imgur.com/t0W5aJe.png)

+# All scripts are moving to my [NEW WEBSITE](https://chalwk.github.io/HALO%20SCRIPT%20PROJECTS/main.html)

 # 👾 Halo Script Projects (HSP)

 Welcome to the **Halo Script Projects (HSP)** repository!
 I'm **Chalwk**, an independent game developer and open-source enthusiast from New Zealand.
 I create everything from custom game modes and server tools to libraries and quality-of-life enhancements.